gvwilson/thirdbit/src/fiction/santas/index.md

 and sagged in the rigging like a straw doll hanging forgotten in a tired child's hand.

-Finner didn't give himself time to think.
+Finner didn't let himself think.
+Instead,
+he spun around,
-He spun around and fired again and again.
+firing again and again.
 His shots went wild,
-but all of a sudden it was no longer just a battle between the pirates and the boarders,
+but all of a sudden it was no longer just the boarders versus the pirates.
-It was a battle between the elves and the pirates and *him*.
+It was the boarders versus the pirates and *him*.

 "Their ship!
 Blast their blasted ship, you blasted idiot!"
 Captain Clausbeard shouted.
-Finner squinted,
-pointed the ray gun into the air, and pulled the trigger just as the deck swayed beneath him.
+Finner pointed the ray gun into the air, squinted, and pulled the trigger—

+—just as the deck swayed beneath him.
+His shot went wide.
 He took aim again,
 flexing his knees in time with the ship's roll and heave, and—